fieldraccoon/fieldraccoon.github.io/_posts/2020-06-30-Linux privilage escalation techniques.md

 THM{6637f41d0177b6f37cb20d775124699f}
 ```

-## Priv esc with mounting file system on docker - htb ariekei:
+## Priv esc with mounting file system on docker:

 Running `id` confirms that the user is part of a docker group, we will see if we can exploit this.
 ```bash